Dealing with damp

-Rising damp, penetrating damp and condensation are the three most common types of damp that can affect your home.
+Rising damp, penetrating damp and condensation are the three most common types of damp for residential properties.

-But each needs to be treated in different ways, and the costs can vary dramatically, so it's important to know what type of damp is affecting your home before you try to get it fixed.
+Each needs to be treated in different ways, and damp repair costs can vary dramatically, so it's important to know what type of damp is affecting your home before you try to get it fixed.

-Condensation is the most common kind of damp - 31% of Which? members we asked have had a problem with condensation damp*.
-It is caused by moist air condensing on walls, particularly in rooms with a lot of air moisture, such as kitchens and bathrooms.
-It's mainly, but not always, a winter problem, as at this time of year walls are much colder than the air inside.
+Condensation is the most common kind of damp.
+It is caused by moist warm air condensing on cool walls, particularly in rooms that naturally generate a lot of air moisture, such as kitchens and bathrooms.
+It's mainly, but not always, a winter problem, as walls tend to be colder than the air inside.

 Symptoms of condensation